-- Promote the use of the Dee Conservancy and ensure that its economic development takes into account and balances the views and needs of all stakeholders with the use of natural resources and conservation of the environment.
+- Promote the use of the Dee Conservancy and ensure that its economic development considers and balances the views and needs of all stakeholders, with respect to the sustainable management of natural resources.

 To meet the requirements of the Code and its Policy Statement, NRW will develop and implement the following objectives:

 - The relevant duties and powers will be kept under review to ensure NRW can effectively regulate and conserve safe navigation within its statutory harbour area and approaches.

 - The Dee Conservancy Marine Safety Management System (DCMSMS) will be maintained based on thorough assessment of risk.

 - Risk assessments for marine operations will be kept under review to ensure that they remain valid, and the controls identified to mitigate against risks are appropriate and effective in reducing the risks to as low as reasonably practicable.

 - The monitoring, inspection and review requirements documented in the DCMSMS will be implemented as appropriate by the Dee Conservancy Harbour Master, a nominated deputy, or authorised contractor.

 - NRW will provide aids to navigation to enhance safety of navigation and meet the requirements of the General Lighthouse Authority (Trinity House).